 Tengstrand makes his home in Princeton, New Jersey with his wife and collaborator, pianist Sha-shan Sun.
 They comprise the Tengstrand-Sun Piano Duo, which has enjoyed great success following their first prize at the 2003 Murray Dranoff International Two-Piano Competition.
 The duo has released three CDs on the Mindfeel label, and he has recorded a solo CD for ProPiano of Alexander Glazunov’s The Seasons (1900) and his Konzertwalzer (a world premiere).

-The 2015 Music on Park Avenue concert series is supported in part by a generous grant from The Barbro Osher Pro Suecia Foundation.
+The 2015 Music on Park Avenue concert series is supported in part by a generous grant from The Barbro Osher Pro Suecia Foundation and a grant from Christina Lang Assael and The Assael Foundation.

 Ongoing, 5 – 10 pm (Last seating @ 9 pm)